gstoyano/target-dev.en/help/dev/implement/client-side/atjs/target-atjs-versions.md

 ---
-keywords:
-- at.js releases
-- at.js versions
-- release notes
+keywords: at.js releases, at.js versions, release notes
 description: View the details about changes in each version of the Adobe Target at.js JavaScript library.
 title: What is Included in Each Version of at.js?
 feature: at.js